 3. UNESCO World Heritage sites in Barcelona

-The other three UNESCO World Heritage sites are the Crypt of Colonia Güell, Palau de la Musica Catalana, and Hospital de Sant Pau
+The other two UNESCO World Heritage sites are the Palau de la Música Catalana, and Hospital de Sant Pau

 5. La Pedrera (Casa Milá), a Gaudí building hated by locals